fdrennan/interviewR/README.md

 # interviewR
 An R repo with questions for a Quantum interviewee.
 The questions are specified below but any data required to solve the problem is either in `Quantum_Assessment.Rmd` or `daily_data.rda`.
-Please return your solution in a well organized and clean RMarkdown file.
+Please return your solution as a PR in a well organized and clean RMarkdown file.
 Clean and well documented code is highly encouraged.
 Extensive use of tidyverse tools is recommended.

 ## The Birthday Problem